Jan 27, 2021 | Clare Chiappetta, MA, HRCI Contributing Writer

 An ethical scandal shakes every aspect of an organization, from customer loyalty to employee retention.
-And, in a market that offers a wealth of choices for both customers and employees, all it takes is one scandal to destroy a powerful organization.
-In fact, 56% of consumers are willing to cut ties with an organization they believe is unethical, and 35% of consumers will stop buying a product from an unethical company, even if there’s no substitute for the product on the market.
+And, in a marketplace that offers choices for both customers and employees, all it takes is one scandal to bring down even a powerful organization.

 Culture is the living, breathing embodiment of your organization’s shared values.
 It’s the collection of choices and actions that make up day-to-day life among your employees.
-Building an ethical workplace requires tapping into culture at every level of your organization.
-Here’s how.
+Building an ethical workplace requires HR leaders to tap into workplace culture at every level of your organization.

 Start With Ethical Leadership

 When leaders put ethics ahead of profit or personal gain, it sends a strong signal down the ranks.
-The tone at the top of the organization should emphasize the importance of acting ethically, says Steven Mintz, Ethics Sage and professor emeritus at California State Polytechnic University at San Luis Obispo.
+The tone at the top of the organization should emphasize the importance of acting ethically, says Steven Mintz, an ethics expert and professor emeritus at California State Polytechnic University at San Luis Obispo.
 “It's up to top management to serve as ethical role models so that employees see it's taken seriously,” he says.

 Integrate Ethical Training Across the Organization